CloudDevOpsEMEA/demo-rest-server/README.md

 The server runs on a given port and basepath.
 It exposes a number of REST endpoints that are handy for demo purposes on application behavior.

-Supported endpoints, starting from a set or overridden <basepath>, are
+Supported endpoints, starting from a set or overridden basepath, are

     /200 or /200_ok                    : GET/POST/PUT/DELETE/PATCH
     /201 or /201_created               : POST/PUT